giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 ## Step 1: Networking

-In the cluster definition, you need to specify a network for the controller to provision the default gateway and connect the virtual machines (VMs).
-The DHCP service must be enabled on this network to assign IP addresses to the cluster nodes automatically.
+The network must have:

+- DHCP enabled.
+- Access to vCenter endpoint on port `443` so the controllers can manage the cluster's lifecycle.
+- Access to internet on port `443` to pull artifacts from our repositories, download CVE databases, pull container images, etc. You can whitelist the domains in this [domain allow list](https://docs.giantswarm.io/vintage/platform-overview/security/cluster-security/domain-allowlist/).
+Note that we also support authenticated HTTP proxies.

-__Warning__: In case you plan to use several networks on the cluster please contact Giant Swarm support to discuss the network configuration.
+**Warning**: In case you plan to use several networks on the cluster please contact Giant Swarm support to discuss the network configuration.

-The cluster nodes must have access to the vCenter endpoint on port `443` so the controllers can manage the cluster's lifecycle.
-At the same time, they must have access to the Internet on port `443` to pull artifacts from our repositories, download CVE databases, pull container images, etc. We support authenticated HTTP proxies and provide a [domain allowing list](https://docs.giantswarm.io/vintage/platform-overview/security/cluster-security/domain-allowlist/) to guide you to configure the company's firewall.

-A vSphere environment has no concept of the load balancer, which Kubernetes requires to expose services of the type load balancer and the API in a highly available mode.
-As a result, the Cluster API implementation includes `kube-vip`, a layer-2 load balancer to address all environments.
+A vSphere environment has no concept of load balancer, which Kubernetes requires to expose services of type load balancer, and the API in a highly available mode.
+As a result, we include `kube-vip`, a layer-2 load balancer to address all environments.
 The other option is to use NSX Advanced Load Balancer when available in your environment.

 {{< tabs >}}
 {{< tab id="flags-kubevip" title="kube-vip">}}